Irwindale Event Center: 2013–2017

 In late 2012, Jim Cohan, who ran the LA Driving Experience at the track was able to secure funding to re-open the speedway under his management.
 In September 2013, the property housing the Irwindale Event Center was purchased by Irwindale Outlet Partners, LLC for $22 million.
 The lease for the Irwindale Event Center continued on a year-by-year basis.
 In March 2015, plans were made to demolish Irwindale Speedway and replace it with Irwindale Outlet Center, an outlet mall, but the closure has been delayed.
 The track is currently running the 2017 season.
-On August 9th, 2017, Cohan made an announcement in an e-mailed statement saying that the track was closing down officially in January 2018.
+On August 9, 2017, Cohan made an announcement in an e-mailed statement saying that the track was closing down officially in January 2018.

-2018–present
+2018–2024

 On December 29, 2017, it was announced that the track would not close in January 2018 as former Irwindale Late Model racer and track champion Tim Huddleston took over management of the speedway to have it remain open.
 In February 2020 Irwindale's famous All-Star Showdown returned to the track following a ten-year hiatus.
 The track remained open without spectators during the COVID-19 pandemic founding its own streaming service IrwindaleSpeedway.tv operated by Low Budget TV.
 In June 2021 fans returned to the track.
+At the 2024 West Coast Stock Car Motorsports Hall of Fame 150, a post-race incident happened when Sean Hingorani was caught on the hot mic swearing at owner Tim Huddleston.

+Closing

+On October 29, 2024, Huddleston officially announced that the speedway and drag-strip track would permanently close on December 21, 2024.

 Drag strip

 The 1/8-mile drag racing strip opened on September 29, 2001.
 In 2003, in cooperation with local law enforcement, Irwindale Speedway opened its own dragstrip and hosts legal drag races for street-legal cars, trucks, and motorcycles.
 The dragstrip is proud to extinguish the "nowhere else to go" excuse used by illegal street racers, and local police often hand out flyers to offenders for free entry into drag races at the dragstrip to promote safe racing and has re-opened.
+The drag strip closed on December 21, 2024.